GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/solutions.md

 ## Coach's Guides

-- Challenge 1: Provision an IoT environment
+- Challenge 1: Containerize the web application
-   - Create an IoT Hub and run tests to ensure it can ingest telemetry
-- Challenge 2: Your First Device
-   - Make the connection to your Edge device and see that it is properly provisioned.
+   - Write a Dockerfile to create your container and then push it to Artifact Registry.
+- Challenge 2: Deploying on GKE
+   - Create a cluster and deploy the containerized web application on it.
+Fine tune your pod and node sizes, and play test the game to make sure everything is working!
-- Challenge 3: Connecting the World
+- Challenge 3: Speedrun - containerize and deploy the load testing application
-   - Connect your device and make sure it can see all other devices in your team.
-- Challenge 4: Scalable Monitoring of Telemetry
-   - Figure out the scale problem in the world of IoT.
-How do you hand trillions of data points of telemetry?
+   - Use what you learned from challenges 1 and 2 to containerize the test client application and scale it up on GKE to test your servers

 ## Coach Prerequisites